Image: DOC

 The route to Waimakriri Falls Hut is covered by the Waimakariri Falls Hut to Rolleston River route.

-Experience: Suitable for trampers with high level backcountry skills and experience.
+Suitable for trampers with high level backcountry skills and experience.
 River knowledge and crossing skills essential.
-How to cross a river safely

-Hazards: Flooded rivers, and avalanche risk on day trips above Carrington Hut
+Hazards include flooded rivers, and avalanche risk on day trips above Carrington Hut.

 Note: True left and true right refer to the side of the valley or river when facing and looking downstream.